MichaelScuteri/webp-converter-gnome/readme.md

 ## WebP Converter
-An easy and quick tool with a simple GUI to convert images of various format to .webp.
+An easy and quick tool with a simple Linux GUI to convert images of various format to .webp.
 This tool was designed for web developers to have a fast an easy way to convert images locally for faster web loading of images.
+It is available on [Flathub](https://flathub.org/apps/io.itsterminal.WebPConverter) as a Flatpak.

 ## Features
 - Convert as many images as you like at once